wdebeaum/WordNetPath/README.md

 # WordNetPath #

 WordNetPath is a Ruby library for selecting subsets of [WordNet](http://wordnet.princeton.edu/) based on pointer and gloss tag path traversal.
 It requires the `wn.db` SQLite3 database file made by [WordNetSQL](http://github/wdebeaum/WordNetSQL).
+It does not require the library code from WordNetSQL.

 The main documentation is in [README.html](README.html), and is written in the context of TRIPS.
 For reference, `$TRIPS_BASE` is `trips/`, and in TRIPS the rest of this repository would live in `$TRIPS_BASE/src/WordNetPath/`.